DavidTchanturia/MyHomeParser/README.md

 source properties_table_dump.sql
 ```

 To schedule the program to run at the end of each day, on linux use Cron.
-This will run the main.py every day at 23:50 making sure to include newly addade data to the database.
+This will run the main.py every day at 23:40 making sure to include newly addade data to the database.
+Note that you need to use a full path of main.py instead of this /MyHomeParser/main.py, for the command to work.
 ```
-to do -- add a command here
+40 23 * * * /MyHomeParser/main.py >/dev/null 2>&1
 ```

 ## Visualisation